emaicus/Rangers-and-Ruffians/classes.md

 # Cleric
 ![Cleric](images/class/cleric.jpg?raw=true "Cleric")

-Gentle of nature, Clerics make it their life's duty to help those less fortunate.
-To do this, they have learned the art of powerful healing magic.
+After pledging their allegiance to their deity, Clerics have made it their duty to follow their will.
+To do this, Clerics use miracles from the book of healing help their deity impose its will on the world.
 **Standings:** Clerics are friends to all those who fight for good, and get along especially well with Holy Knights, Paladins, and members of their church.
 #### Abilities:
 ##### Combat Abilities: